 Plage de La Palud

 Palud Bay is in the Port Cros National Park that is a small island with well-protected seabeds.
 Port Cros National Park is the oldest National Marine Park in the Mediterranean.
 Palud is popular among both novice and experienced snorkelers.
 It can be very crowded during the holidays.
 The snorkeling areas have been marked by buoys.
-Each area has its unique marine environment.
+Each area has a unique marine environment.
 You can find an underwater path and read this information underwater.
 It takes about 40 minutes to get Palud beach by walking from Port Cros.
 You’d better wear water shoes.
 From June to September, the water is super calm and crystal clear with a perfect temperature.
 The Park offers snorkeling education service.
 Even beginners can snorkel for the first time after a brief snorkeling lesson.

 Corsica is called the Island of Beauty.
 Its crystal water, moderate water temperature, and rich marine life make it one of the best snorkeling destinations.
 It’s possible to snorkel off some rocky coasts, or small hidden beaches and creeks.
 In the southeast, there is Palombaggia beach, one of the most beautiful beaches in Corsica.
 Its red rocks, stone pines, white sand, and density of fish attract a number of people to visit.
 It’s just a little annoying in the traffic jams and over-crowded people during the tourist peak.
 Be patient, relax and enjoy.

 The climate is fine and sunny in Corsica.
-The temperature is little higher than on Mainland France.
+The temperature is a little higher than on Mainland France.
 The best snorkeling season is from June to October.
 In other months, the water can be cooler.
 You may need a wetsuit.
 “Indian summer” happens in September and October in Corsica every year.
 The water temperature is about 25°C. Visiting or snorkeling during this time is perfect and avoids the tourist peak.